mcneel/help-docs/_en/flamingo/5/website/welcome.md

 Download and install Flamingo from the [Flamingo nXt 5 Download](http://www.rhino3d.com/download/flamingo/5/evaluation).

-If you own a Flamingo nXt 3.0 license, you can upgrade to nXt 5 for free [here](https://www.rhino3d.com/store/upgrade/flamingo/nxt).
+If you own a Flamingo nXt 3.0 license, please visit [here](https://www.rhino3d.com/store/upgrade/flamingo/nxt) to get a free upgrade.

 You can join the technical discussion on the [Flamingo Discourse Forum](http://discourse.mcneel.com/c/rendering/flamingo).